Raj Kapoor filmography

-Raj Kapoor (born Shrishti Nath Kapoor; 14 December 1924 2 June 1988) was an Indian actor, film director and film producer who worked in Bollywood films.
+Ranbir Raj Kapoor (born Shrishti Nath Kapoor; 14 December 1924 2 June 1988), popularly known as Raj Kapoor, was an Indian actor, film director and film producer who worked in Bollywood films.
 He was fondly called Raj Sahab, The Showman, The Greatest Show Man of Indian cinema, Charlie Chaplin of Indian cinema by his family, friends and fans.
 Kapoor worked in many films, and his filmography is listed below.